The Fort St. John campus JOHSC is comprised of the following people as of December 1, 2017:

 - Incident/Near Miss Reports

-Copies of these records will be maintained by the Health, Safety and Environmental Advisor and a redacted version will be provided as necessary to the committee to ensure the College’s privacy guidelines are not violated.
+Copies of these records will be maintained by the Health, Safety and Environmental Advisor and a redacted version will be provided to the committee to ensure the College’s privacy guidelines are not violated.

 Post Committee Information: